rapidsai/devcontainers/DEVELOP.md

 using [YAML
 anchors](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/).
-These get built on Github Actions as described [above](#github-actions-automations) The devcontainers repo does not contain scripts to facilitate building one particular image.
-Some downstream repos have such scripts for their reduced subspace of the matrix.
+These get built on Github Actions as described [above](#github-actions-automations) The devcontainers repo has some generic scripts for generating, building and launch devcontainers in the scripts folder.
+Some downstream repos have related, but more specialized scripts to facilitate working with their subspace of the configuration matrix.
 An example is CCCL's [make_devcontainers.sh](https://github.com/NVIDIA/cccl/blob/main/.devcontainer/make_devcontainers.sh) script.